kananiyashvi180-svg/veloop-levelup-dashboard/README.md

 # 🕹️ Mini-Game

-The dashboard includes a functional frontend mini-game rather than a static game illustration.
+The project includes a functional frontend mini-game rather than only a static game illustration.

+### Planned Game

+**VE Coin Catch**

+The game is designed around a simple skill-based interaction where the player collects valuable objects within a limited time.

-### Game States
+### Game Flow

 ```text
 START